uklance/tader/README.md

 relational data.

 #### How It Works
-Tader has knowledge of your relational database model including primary keys, foreign keys and required columns.
+Tader has knowledge of your relational database model including primary keys, foreign keys and nullable columns.
 It allows you to succintly generate test data by specifying only the fields you are interested in.
 Any required fields that were not specified will be generated, including foreign key records.
 This leaves your test case succint and free from the noise of populating uninteresting fields.